ahmedzaki98/ahmedzaki98/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; I’m fresh grad and has a Bachelor's Degree in Computer Science, Faculty of Science Cairo university.
+- 🎓 &nbsp; I have a Bachelor's Degree in Computer Science, from the Faculty of Science at Cairo University.
-- 💼 &nbsp; Front-end web developer ,and React.js | Vue.js developer.
+- 💼 &nbsp; Front-end web developer, and React.js.
 - How to reach me: __ahmedzaki19998@gmail.com__<br /><br /><br /><br /><br />
 &nbsp;
 <br>